StevenBlack/vocab/readme.md

 ### ignoble
-It basically means the opposite of "noble"—mean, contemptible and of generally low character.
+It basically means the opposite of "noble", contemptible and of generally low character.
 Taking credit for someone else's work is an ignoble act, as is lying, stealing, cheating and generally acting like a selfish, ungenerous jerk.

 ### IKEA effect